 Hybrid classes are courses in which approximately 50 percent of instruction, evaluation and communication are provided electronically via the course management system.
 Time required in a traditional classroom setting is reduced but not eliminated.

 D2L is the course management system used by ECC to access online classes.
 It is also used as an enhancement to many face-to-face classes.
 Faculty and students log into the system using their user name and password.
-Students must be registered in a course using Desire to Learn (D2L) to have access to the system.
+Students must be registered in a course using the Desire to Learn (D2L) website to access the system.